Perkedel/CVR_Stuffings/README.md

 To disable attachment later, simply set `attachmentType` in `CVRAttachment` to `nothing`.
 The prop then no longer stick-able.

+### Moar Tutorial

+#### How to Path Camera

+Cinematic Path camera allows you to make the camera runs dolly in specified pen path.
+It uses your Numpad Key on the right of your keyboard

+- `NUM0` = Add point.
+- `NUM1` = Start
+- `NUM3` = Stop
+- `NUM7` = Delete all path points
+- `DEL` = Delete selected path point.
+Unfortunately, `NUMPERIOD` a.k.a `DEL` in numpad does not work.
+- `NUM+` = Increase time on selected path point
+- `NUM-` = Decrease time on selected path point
+- Drag a path point (`RMB` on a path point) = Select a path point.
+Selected path point turns yellow, and turns rest of path points back to white.
+- Drag its dot (`RMB` on the path point's dot) = Adjust pen curve strength to this path.
+Think it like using Pen Tool in image & vector editing software.

 ## UUIDs

 Here are the UUIDs of all these assets we uploaded to CVR: